 Soccer is the most popular sport on planet Earth.
 With somewhere between 3.5 and 4 billion people across the world claiming to be fans of the beautiful game, soccer is head and shoulders above all other sports with regard to its following.

 Did you watch the 2018 World Cup Final between France and Croatia?

 If you did, you’re one of 3.5 billion who tuned in!
 Half of the world’s population witnessed France lift the trophy that year.

 Where is soccer most popular?

 “Some people think football is a matter of life and death.
 I don’t like that attitude.
-I can assure them it is much more serious than that.”Bill Shankley – Liverpool FC Manager
+I can assure them it’s much more serious than that.”Bill Shankley – Liverpool FC Manager

-Not only is soccer the world’s most popular sport among fans, but it is also the most played sport in the world.
+Not only is soccer the world’s most popular sport among fans, but it’s also the most played sport in the world.
 Although it’s impossible to get exact figures on sports participation,

 It doesn’t even include those who go for a kick-about with their friends in the park.
 Unlike many other sports, soccer’s popularity is apparent on a global scale.

 While American football, baseball, cricket, and Australian rules football are examples of popular sports, they’re played predominantly in specific areas of the world.

 Soccer is played in over 200 countries.